 You might say he was a quick study, winning both the halfpipe and big air competitions at the Junior Olympics at the age of 13, only two years after first getting into freestyle.
-Since then, he's done nothing but rack up career highlight after career highlight, culminating in a 2012-13 season that saw him repeat as X-Games halfpipe champion before stepping up a few short weeks later to claim the Freestyle World Ski Championship gold in Voss, NOR.
+Since then, he's done nothing but rack up career highlight after career highlight, culminating in a 2013/14 season that saw him win the final World Cup warm-up of the season before marching into the Sochi 2014 Olympic Winter Games and winning the first-ever ski halfpipe gold medal.

 Powering through rain, snow, and and huge pressure to claim victory in Sochi - all with a smile on his face - showed what kind of guy David Wise is, able to take on all challenges with aplomb.